 Read Full Transcript:

-Welcome to Caravan Finance Australia Industry News, Im Paige Estritori, its Thursday 15 January 2026.
+Hello and welcome to Caravan Finance Australia Industry News, Im Paige Estritori, and its Thursday, 5 February 2026.

 Thats the wrap.
-For a free eligibility check and to compare caravan finance options from our national broker network, head to caravan-finance.com.au.
-Safe travels and Ill catch you next week.
+For a fast, simple finance plan and a free eligibility assessment, head to caravan-finance.com.au.
+Safe travels and see you next week.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.